MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

 The following sections explain the typical reasons, solutions, and troubleshooting steps for the slow SSIS or ETL jobs.

-### Not stuck on the SQL server-side
+### Performance issue is not blocked on the SQL Server

 The SSIS job might contain many data flow tasks, and it might try to download source files from the FTP server and then insert the data into SQL.
-Perform the following steps to check if the SSIS job is stuck on the SQL server-side.
+Perform the following steps to check if the SSIS job is stuck on the SQL Server.

 1. Use the `sys.sysprocesses` and `sys.dm_exec_sql_text` functions to check if there are active SSIS related queries.
 If there are active queries, then the program name must resemble the following screenshot: